alexakearns/bookmark-manager/README.md

 > As a User
 > So I can refer to them later
-> I want to be able to add new bookmarks with address and title
+> I want to be able to add new bookmarks with address

 > As a User
 > So that my bookmark list doesn't get cluttered